Curing a Yeast Infection Without a Prescription

-It was the most irritating, uncomfortable, and distracting thing to have day in and day out.
-While I later found out that the yeast wasn’t going away because I had multiple infections, I had found a few remedies that were helpful and did help soothe the horrible itch.
+It was the most irritating, uncomfortable, and distracting thing to have constantly.
+While I later found out that the yeast wasn’t going away because I had multiple infections, I found a few remedies that were helpful and did help soothe the horrible itch.

 *This is not intended to be medical advice, and you should talk with your doctor before using any of these methods.